uav-learning-icra/2019_old/README.md

 Furthermore, maintaining high thrust-to-weight ratios for agility directly contradicts the need to carry sensor and computation resources, making hardware and software architecture equally crucial decisions.

 This workshop aims to bring together researchers in the complementary fields of aerial robotics, learning, and systems to discuss the following themes:
-* Learning for flight - How should learning be incorporated into UAVs' perception-action loops?
+* Learning for autonomous robots - How should learning be incorporated into robots' perception-action loops?
-* Structure in learning - How can models, structure, and priors enhance learning on UAVs?
+* Structure in learning - How can models, structure, and priors enhance learning on robots?
 * Performance guarantees - How can we analyze closed-loop performance of learning-in-the-loop systems
 * Software+hardware co-design - How can we implement learning algorithms on resource-constrained UAVs?
 How should we simultaneously optimize algorithms and hardware choices to create lightweight, but highly-capable, UAVs?